 Additional course information

 Florian Wettstein is chair and professor of business ethics and director of the Institute for Business Ethics at University of St. Gallen.
 He is the author of Multinational Corporations and Global Justice: Human Rights Obligations of a Quasi-Governmental Institution (Stanford University Press, 2009) and Business and Human Rights: Ethical, Legal, and Managerial Perspectives (Cambridge University Press, 2022).
 Also, he is Editor-in-Chief of the Business and Human Rights Journal (BHRJ), published by Cambridge University Press.

 Examination information

 Examination sub part/s

 1. Examination sub part (1/2)

+Examination modalities

+Examination type Presentation Responsible for organisation decentral

-Examination time and form
+Examination form Oral examination

-Decentral - examination paper written at home (individual) (60%) Examination time: term time
+Examination mode Analog

+Time of examination Term time

+Examination execution Asynchronous

+Examination location On Campus

+Grading type Individual work individual grade

+Weighting 40% Duration --

+Examination languages Question language: English Answer language: English

 Remark

 Examination-aid rule Free aids provision

 Basically, students are free to choose aids.
 Any restrictions are defined by the faculty members in charge of the examination under supplementary aids.

 Supplementary aids

-Nature of examination analog

-Examination languages Question language: English Answer language: English

 2. Examination sub part (2/2)

-Examination time and form Decentral - Presentation (individual) (40%) Examination time: term time
+Examination modalities

+Examination type Written work

+Responsible for organisation decentral

+Examination form Written work

+Examination mode Digital

+Time of examination Term time

+Examination execution Asynchronous

+Examination location Off Campus

+Grading type Individual work individual grade

+Weighting 60% Duration --

+Examination languages

+Question language: English Answer language: English

 Remark

+Examination-aid rule

-Examination-aid rule Free aids provision
+Free aids provision

 Basically, students are free to choose aids.
 Any restrictions are defined by the faculty members in charge of the examination under supplementary aids.

 Supplementary aids

-Nature of examination analog

-Examination languages Question language: English Answer language: English

 Examination content

 Cases and issues in corporate responsibility and international business ethics

 Examination relevant literature

 Participants are expected to gain an adequate understanding and overview of the relevant literature on their assigned research question.

 Advice and support in regard to relevant literature for the respective topics will be given by the instructors upon participants' requests.

+Please note

-Please note Please note that only this fact sheet and the examination schedule published at the time of bidding are binding and takes precedence over other information, such as information on StudyNet (Canvas), on lecturers' websites and information in lectures etc. Any references and links to third-party content within the fact sheet are only of a supplementary, informative nature and lie outside the area of responsibility of the University of St.Gallen.
+Please note that only this fact sheet and the examination schedule published at the time of bidding are binding and takes precedence over other information, such as information on StudyNet (Canvas), on lecturers' websites and information in lectures etc.

+Any references and links to third-party content within the fact sheet are only of a supplementary, informative nature and lie outside the area of responsibility of the University of St.Gallen.

 Documents and materials are only relevant for central examinations if they are available by the end of the lecture period (CW21) at the latest.
-In the case of centrally organised mid-term examinations, the documents and materials up to CW 12 are relevant for testing.
+In the case of centrally organised mid-term examinations, the documents and materials up to CW 13 are relevant for testing.

 Binding nature of the fact sheets:

-- Course information as well as examination date (organised centrally/decentrally) and form of examination: from bidding start in CW 04 (Thursday, 26 January 2023); - Examination information (regulations on aids, examination contents, examination literature) for decentralised examinations: in CW 12 (Monday, 20 March 2023); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised mid-term examinations: in CW 12 (Monday, 20 March 2023); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised examinations: two weeks before the end of the de-registration period in CW 15 (Monday, 10 April 2023).
+- Course information as well as examination date (organised centrally/decentrally) and form of examination: from bidding start in CW 04 (Thursday, 25 January 2024); - Examination information (supplementary aids, examination contents, examination literature) for decentralised examinations: in CW 12 (Monday, 18 March 2024); - Examination information (supplementary aids, examination contents, examination literature) for centrally organised mid-term examinations: in CW 13 (Monday, 25 March 2024); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised examinations: Starting with de-registration period in CW 15 (Monday, 08 April 2024).